FiscalCoder/aswin-digi-web/data/en/authors/default.md

 > Because sharing is learning

-I started this blog as a way to document and share the things I have learned and found useful in my journey as a software engineer.
+I started this blog as a way to document and share the things I have learned and found useful in my journey as a Digital Marketer.

 Writing and noting things down is a great way for me to solidify my understanding of new concepts and technologies, and I hope that my blog can be a helpful resource for others who are interested in web development, eCommerce, and related technologies.